codeforkjeff/dbt-sqlite/README.md

       threads: 1
       # value of 'database' is arbitrary
       database: "database"
-      # must be defined in schema_paths below. in most cases, this should be 'main'
+      # value of 'schema' must be defined in schema_paths below. in most cases, this should be 'main'
       schema: 'main'
-      # schemas and paths; at least one of these must be 'main'
+      # connect schemas to paths: at least one of these must be 'main'
-      schema_paths: 'main=/home/jeff/etl.db;raw_data=/home/jeff/raw_data.db'
+      schemas_and_paths: 'main=/my_project/data/etl.db;dataset=/my_project/data/dataset_v1.db'
+      # directory where new schemas are created by dbt as new database files
+      schema_directory: '/myproject/data/schemas'
 ```

 Set `profile: 'dbt_sqlite'` in your project's `dbt_project.yml` file.